Volunteer your voice

 Tong Xia

-Tong is a visitor and an incoming PhD student in Cambridge.
+Tong is a PhD student Computer Science.
 She is interested in data mining and machine learning.